Minituff/nautical-backup/docs/labels.md

 nautical-backup.rsync-custom-args=--exclude='*.log' --exclude='*.txt'
 ```

-!!! note "This label will *override* the global setting applied through [Enviornment Variables](./arguments.md)"
+!!! note "This label will *override* the global setting applied through [Environment Variables](./arguments.md)"
-    * *Any value* will override the global rsync arguemnts configured through [global settings](./arguments.md#custom-rsync-arguments).
+    * *Any value* will override the global rsync arguments configured through [global settings](./arguments.md#custom-rsync-arguments).
     * A value of <small>(space)</small> `"nautical-backup.rsync-custom-args= "` will ^^cancel^^ any [global setting](./arguments.md#custom-rsync-arguments) for this container only.
     * Not setting the label value will use the [global setting](./arguments.md#custom-rsync-arguments).